 Christine Buttigieg had never heard of appendix cancer.
 Then, she was diagnosed with it in 2015 after her appendix nearly burst and had to be removed.
 Christine quickly learned that most oncologists are not experienced these kinds of rare cancers.
 One surgeon she consulted with had seen just one case in 10 years.
-About a week after her diagnosis, she discussed treatment options and a clinical trial with an MSK doctor who cares for nearly 80 people with appendix cancer each year.
+About a week after her diagnosis, she discussed treatment options and a clinical trial with an MSK doctor who cares for over 100 people with appendix cancer each year.

 Christine Buttigieg had never heard of appendix cancer.
 Then she was diagnosed with it in 2015, just eight months after having her second child.
 Her local hospital discovered the disease after her appendix nearly burst and had to be removed.